Cerro Noroestre

 There was good cell coverage from Verizon on the top of this drive-up.

 I limped down the mountain, free-wheeling it most of the way to save gas.
 This was my Audi’s last SOTA activation.
 I sold Pfeffernusse on December 8th to CarMax and bought an almost-new Toyota Tundra SR5 4X4 — Whitedog.
-I’ll miss the Audi’s great road performance and all-out fun mountain road handling, just now her low clearance.
+I’ll miss the Audi’s great road performance and all-out fun mountain road handling, just not her low clearance.

 The station